Financial Resources and Economic Incentives

 Economic incentives are mechanisms that provide financial rewards for reducing environmental impacts or penalties for increasing them.
-Some economic incentives provided by the Department of Resources Recycling and Recovery (CalRecycle) includes grants to address household hazardous waste, used oil, and tires.
+Some economic incentives provided by the Department of Resources Recycling and Recovery (CalRecycle) includes grants, payment loan programs to address household hazardous waste, used oil, and tires.
 In addition, CalRecycle’s Recycling Market Development Zone Loan Program combines recycling with economic development to fuel new businesses, expand existing ones, create jobs, and divert waste from landfills.
-However, CalRecycle has no dedicated funding to provide grants and other incentives for the vast majority (i.e., approximately 90 percent) of the disposal stream, which is composed of organics and materials such as plastics and construction and demolition debris.

 - Financial Economic Incentives